g-plane/blog/website/posts/type-safe-way-to-build-parser.md

   - TypeScript
 ---

+> This post is for testing my hugely updated blog theme.

 ## Prerequisites

 You're required to know TypeScript types, such as some built-in types like `Extract` and `Omit`.